Snowflake Extension for Visual Studio Code

 2. Add one or more Snowflake SQL statements to the file.

-You can also run statements using keyboard shortcuts.
-After selecting the SQL statements you want to run, press Apple OSX Command key. + [enter] on a Mac keyboard, or Generic control key. + [enter] on a Windows keyboard.
+To use keyboard shortcuts to execute statements, select the SQL statements you want to run, press Apple OSX Command key. + [enter] on a Mac keyboard, or Generic control key. + [enter] on a Windows keyboard.

-In-progress queries can be cancelled.
-To cancel a query in process, find the query in QUERY HISTORY and select cancel query (Cancel query button).
+To cancel in-progress queries, select a query in QUERY HISTORY list and select Cancel query (Cancel query button).

 2. Select a statement.